| Because emotional content in any art form is not an easily defined

 seemed not only equally strong, but were equally negative in a full

 and appealing way.
+In contrast,

 another participant (P3) had the same sort of passionate response,